apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.11.rst

     CloudStack packages.

 .. warning::
-    Even if you are currently running a *clean* CloudStack 4.11.3, you will need to explicitely register the
+    Even if you are currently running a **clean** install of CloudStack 4.11.3, you will need to explicitely register the
     |sysvm64-version| System VM template.
-If you are running 4.11.3 which was upgraded from some of the previous versions,
+If you are running CloudStack 4.11.3 that was upgraded from some of the previous versions,
-    you don't need to register a new |sysvm64-version| template.
+    you don't need to register a new |sysvm64-version| System VM template.

 .. include:: _sysvm_templates.rst